 The Story of Faces’ Final Album, ‘Ooh La La’

 You’d never guess there was any tension within the group as you put that needle on the LP.
-“Silicone Grown” kicks things off in perfect raunchy Faces style as the band deliver their signature ramshackle rock and roll.
-Written by Stewart and Ron Wood, it shows that despite any internal issues, or perhaps because of them, the band have lost no fire in their engine.
+“Silicone Grown” kicks things off in perfect raunchy style as the Faces deliver their signature ramshackle rock and roll.
+Written by Stewart and Ron Wood, it shows that despite any internal issues, or perhaps because of them, the Faces have lost no fire in their engine.

 “Cindy Incidentally,” a hit single in the U.K., follows perfectly.
 The song barely made a dent stateside and makes one wonder if its fate would have been different were it released as a Stewart solo disc.
 Alas, we will never know.
 “Flags and Banners” is another diamond from the pen of Ronnie Lane, this time employing a traditional folk-style melody and feel with great results.

 On the other hand, “Glad and Sorry” is a genuine treat, and certainly one of Lane’s finest moments here.
-“Just Another Honky” is a solid mid-tempo groover the band were so adept at, with McLagan’s piano as the star here.
+“Just Another Honky” is a solid mid-tempo groover the Faces were so adept at, with McLagan’s piano as the star here.
 The instrumental “Fly in the Ointment,” however, seems like an afterthought here and is somewhat out of place.

-The album ends with the title song, which, over time, has become one of the band’s best-loved tracks.
+Ooh La La ends with the title song, which, over time, has become one of the band’s best-loved tracks.
 Written by the two Ronnies, the direction of the song was in question at first.
-“It was too high or low for Ronnie — I can’t remember which,” said McLagan in the box set liner notes.
+“It was too high or low for Ronnie — I can’t remember which,” said McLagan in the liner notes.
 “And Rod said it was in the wrong key for him.”

 In fact, Stewart has some reservations about all the Faces albums.
-“None, to my mind, really did us justice or brought the energy of which we were capable onto record.”
-He was quick to note that part of the reason may have been the preparations used for recording.
+“None, to my mind, really did us justice or brought the energy of which we were capable onto record,” he said.
+Rod was quick to note that part of the reason may have been the preparations used for recording.
 “Sessions with the Faces always started out in the pub,” he said.
-“Quite often we were in the pub longer than we were in the studio.”
+“Quite often, we were in the pub longer than we were in the studio.”